manelpuig/rUBot_gopigo_ws/Documentation/5_gopigo_projects.md

     ```

 >Careful!:
-Be sure to execute the rosrun instruction inside the folder where your yaml file is located, or specify the absolute pathe or relative path to the yaml file.
+Be sure to execute the rosrun instruction inside the "rUBot_gopigo_ws" folder.
+Review the the absolute path or relative path to the yaml file and the picture path destination.

 ![Getting Started](./Images/5_follow_route2.png)